• About

 HealthyGreenSavvy

-• Health
+• Foraging

-• Non-Toxic Living
+• Green Living

-Wild Rice Recipes ~ Healthy Salads, Soups & Sides!
+Wild Rice Recipes ~ Healthy Salads, Soups & Sides

+When was the last time you made wild rice?
+Can’t remember or think it’s only for holidays?
 This versatile ingredient deserves more attention and a place in your meal rotation.
-Once you check out these delicious and healthy wild rice recipes, you’ll be adding wild rice to your repertiore regularly.
+Once you check out these delicious and healthy wild rice recipes, you’ll be adding wild rice to your repertoire regularly.

 Not yet wild about wild rice?
 Get to know this healthy, versatile, and delicious ingredient and you will be…

-Why to Love Wild Rice Recipes
+Why You’ll Love These Wild Rice Recipes

-A 1-cup serving of wild rice has only about 160 calories and more than 6 grams of protein, twice as much as in most rice.
-(See more vegan protein sourceshere.)
+A 1-cup servingย of wild rice has only about 160 calories and more than 6 grams of protein, twice as much as in most rice.
+(See moreย vegan protein sourcesย here.)

 It’s easy to cook (more forgiving than regular rice as well as more nutritious).